kaipai-ren/DeePEST-OS/README.md

 - For transition state optimizations and IRC calculations:

   1. `conda activate deepest_os`
-  2. `cd ~/path where the example notebook is located/`
+  2. `cd /path/to/the/example/jupyter/notebook`
   3. `jupyter lab` (pip install jupyterlab if not installed)
   4. run the cells in **ts_opt.ipynb** as instructed.

 - For model training:

   1. `conda activate deepest_os`
-  2. `cd ~/path where the example python script is located/`
+  2. `cd /path/to/the/example/python/script`
   3. split the full demo.xyz dataset by `python split_dataset.py`
   4. `python run_train --config=config.yaml`